Body measurement tracking points illustration

 Key Advantages of Measurement Tracking

-• Provides objective data: for adjusting training programmes
+• Provides objective data for adjusting training programs

 For a comprehensive picture, measure these 10 sites regularly: